benjymous/annotations/sandman/sandman.70.md

 of Rooks": 40:7.3-4.
 Delirium's messenger would seem to have been a magpie.
        panel 3: For more information on this necropolis, consult issue #55.

+Page 7 panel 6: Naturally, it is Desire who creates the *heart*...
+       panel 7: ...But it is not known why Despair should create the eyes.
+                Perhaps because she skewers her own eye in the Brief Lives arc?
+[Insert exact reference here]
-Page 7 panel 8: Note that Destiny's book has a miniature version of this very panel.
+       panel 8: Note that Destiny's book has a miniature version of this very panel.

+Page 8 panel 2: And of course, it is *Death* that gives the envoy *life*.
-Page 8 panel 4: The name "Eblis" derives from Arabic myth.
-Eblis was a spirit of fire, an angel.
-(He is referred to in Sura 18 of the Qu'ran.)
+       panel 4: The name "Eblis" derives from Arabic myth.
+Eblis was a spirit of fire, to be the head of angels (he is referred to in Sura 18 of the Qu'ran).
-When Allah made the first man out of clay, Eblis refused to bow down before him as commanded, and so was cast out of heaven and became an enemy of humankind.
-The usage here is thus an irony.
+When Eblis refused to bow to Adam (because Adam was made of clay), God cast him out of heaven.
+Eblis then vowed to seduce man to forsake God.
+Thus he became Satan or the Devil.
+We can compare this to Lucifer Morningstar in the Christian religion.

 	"O'Shaughnessy" derives from Arthur W. E. O'Shaughnessy, a mid-19th- century poet.
 Most of his work is deservedly obscure, but one poem, entitled "Ode", has achieved a modest fame.
 Its theme is that art and dreams shape the